Heriot-Watt University

 Heriot-Watt University (Oilthigh Heriot-Watt) is a public research university based in Edinburgh, Scotland.
-It was established in 1821 as the School of Arts of Edinburgh, the world's first mechanics' institute, and subsequently granted university status by royal charter in 1966.
-It is the eighth-oldest higher education institute in the UK.
+It was established in 1821 as the School of Arts of Edinburgh, the world's first mechanics' institute, and was subsequently granted university status by royal charter in 1966.
+It is the eighth-oldest higher education institution in the United Kingdom.
 The name Heriot-Watt was taken from Scottish inventor James Watt and Scottish philanthropist and goldsmith George Heriot.

-The annual income of the institution for 2021–22 was £243.6 million of which £39.2 million was from research grants and contracts, with an expenditure of £278.7 million.
-Known for its focus on science and engineering, it is one of the 23 colleges being granted university status in the 1960s and sometimes considered a plate glass university in the likes of Keele and Newcastle.
+The annual income of the institution for 2022–23 was £259.5 million of which £33 million was from research grants and contracts, with an expenditure of £266.7 million.
+Known for its focus on science as well as engineering, it is one of the 23 colleges that were granted university status in the 1960s, and it is sometimes considered a plate glass university, like Lancaster and York.

+The university has three campuses in Scotland and one each in the UAE and Malaysia.

 History

 School of Arts of Edinburgh

 Heriot-Watt was established as the School of Arts of Edinburgh (not to be confused with Edinburgh College of Art) by Scottish businessman Leonard Horner on 16 October 1821.
 Having been inspired by Anderson's College in Glasgow, Horner established the school to provide practical knowledge of science and technology to Edinburgh's working men.
-The institution was initially of modest size, giving lectures two nights a week in rented rooms and boasting a small library of around 500 technical works.
+The institution was initially of modest size, giving lectures two nights a week in rented rooms and it had a small library of around 500 technical works.
 It was also oversubscribed, with admissions soon closing despite the cost of 15 shillings for a year's access to lectures and the library.

-The school was managed by a board of eighteen directors and primarily funded by sponsors from the middle and upper classes including Robert Stevenson and Walter Scott.
+The school was managed by a board of eighteen directors and primarily funded by sponsors from the middle and upper classes, including Robert Stevenson and Walter Scott.
 It first became associated with the inventor and engineer James Watt in 1824, as a means of raising funds to secure permanent accommodation.
 Justifying the association, School Director Lord Cockburn said: